MacAdam, Migliore preview Belmont Stakes Festival at Saratoga; NHL Stanley Cup Final talk with McGuire

 Episode Cover

-On the latest edition of “The Parting Schotts Podcast,” Associate Sports Editor Ken Schott previews Week 3 of the high school football and the...
+On the latest edition of “The Parting Schotts Podcast,” Daily Gazette Associate Sports Editor Ken Schott reviews Notre Dame's 2-1 overtime win over North...

 Listen